jimbob60/Pandas-COI-Mods/README.md

 # Panda Studios COI Mods

 A collection of mods for **Captain of Industry** by Panda Studios LLC.
+### donations cash app!!!!!!! if you want me to keep doing this lol cuz i want to!!!!! $pandalord421
 ## Mods included

 ### VehicleLimitMod